How to incorporate a Limited Company/ Societe a Responsabilite Limitee (Sàrl) in France

 Select a name for your company.
 This can be in any language however, typically, foreign names should be avoided, adding the word France after the company name is usually perceived to mean you are a non-French company.

-France is very liberal about which company names are allowed.
-All départements in France have a register of company names and most company names are allowed so long as it is not used by another company in the same département and so long as the name is not against public policy; an important distinction between France and other jurisdictions is that common names, such as Hôtel de la Gare Sàrl, will be repeated several times throughout the country.
+France is very liberal about company names.
+All départements in France have a register of company names and most company names are permitted so long as it is not used by another company in the same département and the name is not against public policy; an important distinction between France and other jurisdictions is that common names, such as Hôtel de la Gare Sàrl, will be repeated several times throughout the country.

 Some local commercial courts may approve a name for incorporation, but may not register the approved names on the central register that we use, we will check your chosen company name with the Register of the Commercial Courts and the Institut National de la Propriété Industrielle free of charge and, once approved, we can reserve your Sàrl name for up to ten days.